-Rabbi Alex Kress is the Assistant Rabbi at Temple Sinai of Roslyn in New York.
-Rabbi Kress is passionate about innovating Jewish practice to make Judaism equal parts fun and meaningful.
-If you're looking for a rabbi to explore Judaism with, an amazing community to join, or a relatable officiant to perform a lifecycle event for your family, click here to send Rabbi Kress an email.
+Rabbi Alex Kress is Hillel at UCLA’s Reform Senior Educator in Los Angeles.
+Rabbi Kress is passionate about innovating Jewish practice and making Judaism fun and meaningful.
+If you're looking for a rabbi to explore Judaism with or a relatable officiant to perform a lifecycle event for your family, click here to send Rabbi Kress an email.

 Journey to the rabbinate